 Don’t go barefoot – not even indoors.
 Always wear socks, stockings, or nylons with your shoes to help avoid blisters and sores.
 Choose soft socks made of cotton, wool, or a cotton-polyester blend, which will help keep your feet dry.
 Avoid mended socks or those with seams, which can rub to cause blisters.

-Avoid wearing socks or hose that are too tight around your legs.
-Knee-high or thigh-high stockings as well as elasticized men's dress socks can constrict circulation to your legs and feet.
+Avoid wearing socks that are too tight around your legs.
+Knee-high or thigh-high stockings as well as elasticized men’s dress socks can constrict circulation to your legs and feet.

 Choose the proper footwear – for all

 Choosing the right footwear is an important part of foot care, since poorly fitted shoes are involved in as many as half of serious foot problems.
 Here are some tips for choosing the best footwear: